 Our dream was to see a replica of Magic Bus 142 from the movie.
 It provides sufficient emotions without a fight with nature.
 We know we have no chance with the Alaskan wilderness.
 During our stay in Denali Park, the water level in the Teklanika River was the lowest for many years.
 The dry summer and the tragic fires that affected Alaska caused the river possible to cross with high probability.
 We had enough time to try, but it was not our goal.
 Let Christopher’s place of death remain a place of memory for his loved ones.
 We were touched enough when we entered the movie replica Magic Bus 142.

 As a warning, for those who necessarily want to see the original in the wilderness, we will say that three months before our stay in Denali, a newlywed couple from Belarus flew to Alaska on their honeymoon.
 They wanted to get to the original Magic Bus 142 in the wilderness and decided to force the Teklanika River.
 A 24-year-old girl drowned a month after her wedding…

 Is it worth giving your life for dreams? … Each of us has its answer.

-Before you go to replica of Magic Bus 142 – Practical Information
+Before you go to a replica of Magic Bus 142 – Practical Information

 How to get to Magic Bus 142?

 Admission is free.
 The place is open from 11 a.m. till late hours (depending on the events in the brewery).
 You can get there by car; parking is free.
 It is easy to get there from Denali by shuttle.

 Where to stay – lodging?

 It’s on the way to/from Denali National Park.
-If you like to spend here more than a few hours, you can visit McKinley RV & Campground.
-But most of the people (we too) go there for an hour or two to take pictures and drink a local beer.
+If you like to spend more than a few hours, you can visit McKinley RV & Campground.
+But most people (we too) go there for an hour or two to take pictures and drink a local beer.